Carbohydrates and tooth decay

 Most of us are aware that sugars and sweet foods are the biggest culprit when it comes to dental problems.

-What is not so well known is that many foods that don’t have sugar listed as an ingredient can also cause decay, especially when a child is a snacker or a grazer.
+However, what is not so well known is that many foods that don’t have sugar listed as an ingredient can also cause tooth decay.
+This is especially the case when a child is a snacker or a grazer.

 Have you ever heard that simple sugars are bad for you, and complex carbohydrates are ok?